 Μαζαια (madzaia), the daughter of Masteira and the king of the Bosporus Leukanorus – OE māse "titmouse."

-Μακεντησ (makente:s), according Lucian, the friend of a Scythian Arsacomas – OE maca "a friend, companion" included, according to Holthausen in such Anglo-Saxon proper nouns as Meaca, Mackenthorp, Mackensen (A. HOLTHAUSEN F. 1974: 209, 216), and OE. ent "a giant".
+Μακεντησ (makente:s), according Lucian, the friend of a Scythian Arsacomas (see Αρσακομας) – OE maca "a friend, companion" included, according to Holthausen in such Anglo-Saxon proper nouns as Meaca, Mackenthorp, Mackensen (A. HOLTHAUSEN F. 1974: 209, 216), and OE. ent "a giant".

-Μαστουσ (mastous), Tanaïs, Panticapaeum – the explanation of the name out of the common Ir mast "intoxicated" is doubtful, though possible, but OE māst "the biggest, the greatest" is better suited
+Μαστουσ (mastous), Tanaïs, Panticapaeum – the explanation of the name out of the common Ir mast "intoxicated" is doubtful, though possible, OE māst "the biggest, the greatest" is better suited

 Ματυκεται (matuketai), a Scythian tribe – assuming primary meaning "people" for Chuv kĕtỹ, OE mattuc, meattoc "hoe" can be taken for the first part of the word.
 In this case the name of a tribe can be interpreted as "farmers", which can correspond to agricultural Scythians mentioned by Herodotus

-Μουγισαγοσ, (mougisagos), Olbia – The origin of the word from Os mugǽ "seed" and sag "deer", as considered Abayev, is acceptable but most likely it is based on OE mūga "heap of grain" (akin Old Sw mōghe "people, community") and saku "dispute, war" or saga / sagu "story, a saga," because similar name is used by Strabo for Germanic tribe of Mugilones (Gr Μουγίλωνες Lat Mūgilōnēs).
+Μουγισαγοσ, (mougisagos), Olbia – The origin of the word from Os mugǽ "seed" and sag "deer", as considered Abayev, is acceptable but most likely it is based on OE mūga "heap of grain" (akin Old Sw mōghe "people, community") and saku "dispute, war" or saga / sagu "story, a saga," because the similar name is used by Strabo for the Germanic tribe of Mugilones (Gr Μουγίλωνες Lat Mūgilōnēs).

 Μυργεται (murgetai), a Scythian tribe – no information about this tribe is not found yet, maybe its name is associated with common Iranian murg "a bird".
-Consistently linking morpheme getai/ketai with meaning "people" we can take for the first part of the name OE mōr "swamp, heath", ie as a whole "bog people".
+Consistently linking morpheme getai/ketai with the meaning "people" we can take for the first part of the name OE mōr "swamp, heath", ie as a whole "bog people".

 Ομρασμακοσ (omrasmakos), Tanaïs – Abayev explains the word on the basis of Av rasman "military convoy, troop”, which has no match in the Ossetian language.
-Attempts to decipher the words on the basis of many other languages have been failed.
-The word can be explained with the Germanic languages as "sour taste".
-Kluge restores Germanic word which has the relevant in modern German as *am(p)ra "sour" (primarily refers to acid plant – Ger Ampfer "dock", OE ampre "acid").
+Attempts to decipher the words on the basis of many other languages have failed.
+The word can be explained by the Germanic languages as "sour taste".
+Kluge restores the Germanic word which is relevant in modern German as *am(p)ra "sour" (primarily refers to acid plant – Ger Ampfer "dock", OE ampre "acid").
 The words of this root are present in the other Indo-European and Finno-Ugric languages (Russian omela “mistletoe”, Lit. amalas "mistletoe", OInd ambla "sour", Lat amarus "bitter", Mord umbrav "sorrel", Mari umla "hops”, Komi omra "angelica").
 The second part of the word corresponds to the first perfect, it means "taste" (Gmc *smakka "taste", Eng smack "taste", Ger. schmecken "to be delicious").
 The words of this root are not found in the Finno-Ugric languages, so the Finno-Ugric origin of the name is discarded.

 Ορικοσ (orikos), the son of the Scythian king Ariapeites – OE wœrig "tired", wōrian „to walk”.